MoritzLost/ProcessCacheControl/README.md

 });
 ```

-- The `CacheControlTools` class has a couple of helper methods that you can use to invalidate database caches, clear out cache directories and refresh asset versions.
-Currently there is no external documentation, but the [source code is well documentated](src/CacheControlTools.php).
+- The `CacheControlTools` module has a couple of helper methods that you can use to invalidate database caches, clear out cache directories and refresh asset versions.
+Currently there is no external documentation, but the [source code is well documentated](CacheControlTools.module).
 - Of course, you can also write custom code inside the callback to perform whatever tasks you want.
 - To inform the user about what your cache action is doing, add log messages with `$tools->logMessage('Your message')`.
 - By default, the utility methods write some log messages on their own.
 To toggle this behaviour, simply call `$tools->silent()` and `$tools->verbose()` respectively.
-- For reference, check out the [action defintion of the default _Clear all_ action](https://github.com/MoritzLost/ProcessCacheControl/blob/master/ProcessCacheControl.module#L86-L91) and the [corresponding callback](https://github.com/MoritzLost/ProcessCacheControl/blob/master/ProcessCacheControl.module#L135-L172).
+- For reference, check out the [action defintion of the default _Clear all_ action](https://github.com/MoritzLost/ProcessCacheControl/blob/master/ProcessCacheControl.module#L72-L79) and the [corresponding callback](https://github.com/MoritzLost/ProcessCacheControl/blob/master/ProcessCacheControl.module#L122-L159).
 - If you want to remove the default action, simply replace the return value in your hook with an array of your custom actions instead of adding to it.

 ## Triggering cache actions through the API

 You can manually execute cache actions through the API by using the ID you defined in the previous step.
 This way, the module will check if the current user has the permission to execute this action before executing it (see [permission system](#permission-system)).
+Note that the module can only be instantiated if the current user has the `cache-control` permission.

 ```php
 $ProcessCacheControl = wire('modules')->get('ProcessCacheControl');